What We Do

 Wissahickon Valley Boys and Girls Club

 Our members were some of the first to push for a branch of the Boys and Girls Club to come to West Ambler.
 When the Club did open here, we hosted them in our basement.
-Now, after several years away, they’re back with us as they wait for their new facility to be constructed.
-We love having the Club with us.
-Several of us have volunteered with their after-school programs; we do a “Boxes of Love” food drive for the kids and their families every Christmas, and we host them for an annual grillout at the church.
+And then, when their new building was under construction, they moved in with us again.
+We love the Club.
+Several of us have volunteered with their after-school programs; we do a “Boxes of Love” food drive for the kids and their families every Christmas (two of our members are pictured dropping off the boxes above), and we host them for an annual grillout at the church.
 Click here to check out what’s new at the Club on their Facebook page.

 Family Promise